 The Art department is involved in providing sets for the Fourth Year musical and other events throughout the year.
-In 2021, we see the start of a new National Curriculum at Senior Cycle.
-This course builds upon the key skills developed at Junior Cycle, further developing the students artistic process.
+In 2021, we see the start of a new

+National Curriculum at Senior Cycle.This course builds upon the key skills developed at Junior Cycle, further developing the students artistic process.
 Art is both creative and expressive and it provides an opportunity for the development of the skills necessary for creative engagement with the world.
-At Senior Cycle, our students also take part in competitions such as the Texaco Children's Art competition.
+At Senior Cycle, our students also take part in competitions such as the Texaco more accessible because of the use of iPads in the school.

+Children's Art competition.
 Each year sees special merit award winners in several categories being awarded to our students and winners attend the special prize giving.

 Field trips and gallery visits are encouraged with all year groups.
 The artwork of students is prominently displayed around the school.
 Students have been part of the NAPD creative engagement project and their work is on display in the sports hall and corridors of the school.
-The use of technology and digital media in the Art department is more accessible since the introduction of iPads into the school.
+The use of technology and digital media in the Art department is